Kargo59/udp_server_with_payload_decoder/README.md

 # UDP Server for NB-IoT Sensors

-A Python-based UDP server designed to receive, decode, and forward data from NB-IoT sensors (specifically Milesight distance sensors).
+A Python-based UDP server designed to receive, decode, and forward data from NB-IoT sensors (specifically Milesight distance sensors, can be easily modified to accomodate other sensors).

 ## Overview